What is network-attached storage (NAS)?

 Network-attached storage (NAS) is dedicated file storage that enables multiple users and heterogeneous client devices to retrieve data from centralized disk capacity.
 Users on a local area network (LAN) access the shared storage via a standard Ethernet connection.

-NAS devices typically do not have a keyboard or display and are configured and managed with a browser-based utility.
-Each NAS resides on the LAN as an independent network node, defined by its own unique Internet Protocol (IP) address.
+NAS devices typically don't have a keyboard or display and are configured and managed with a browser-based utility.
+Each NAS resides on the LAN as an independent network node, defined by its own unique IP address.

 NAS stands out for its ease of access, high capacity and low cost.
 The devices consolidate storage in one place and support a cloud tier and tasks, such as archiving and backup.

-NAS and storage area networks (SANs) are the two main types of networked storage.
+Network-attached storage and storage area networks (SANs) are the two main types of networked storage.
 NAS handles unstructured data, such as audio, video, websites, text files and Microsoft Office documents.
-SANs are designed primarily for block storage inside databases, also known as structured data.
+SANs are designed primarily for block storage inside databases, also known as structured data, as well as block storage for enterprise applications.

 What is network-attached storage used for?

-The purpose of NAS is to enable users to collaborate and share data more effectively.
+The purpose of network-attached storage is to enable users to collaborate and share data more effectively.
 It is useful to distributed teams that need remote access or work in different time zones.
 NAS connects to a wireless router, making it easy for distributed workers to access files from any desktop or mobile device with a network connection.
-Organizations commonly deploy a NAS environment as the foundation for a personal or private cloud.
+Organizations commonly deploy a NAS environment as a storage filer or the foundation for a personal or private cloud.

 Some NAS products are designed for use in large enterprises.
 Others are for home offices or small businesses.
 Devices usually contain at least two drive bays, although single-bay systems are available for noncritical data.
 Enterprise NAS gear is designed with more high-end data features to aid storage management and usually comes with at least four drive bays.

 Prior to NAS, enterprises had to configure and manage hundreds or even thousands of file servers.
-To expand storage capacity, NAS appliances are outfitted with more or larger disks, known as scale-up NAS.
+To expand storage capacity, NAS appliances are outfitted with more or larger disks; this is known as scale-up NAS.
 Appliances are also clustered together for scale-out storage.

 In addition, most NAS vendors partner with cloud storage providers to give customers the flexibility of redundant backup.

-While collaboration is a virtue of NAS, it can also be problematic.
+Although collaboration is a virtue of network-attached storage, it can also be problematic.
 Network-attached storage relies on hard disk drives (HDDs) to serve data.
-Input/output (I/O) contention can occur when too many users overwhelm the system with requests at the same time.
-Newer systems use faster flash storage, either as a tier alongside HDDs or in all-flash configurations.
+I/O contention can occur when too many users overwhelm the system with requests at the same time.
+Newer systems use faster solid-state drives (SSDs) or flash storage, either as a tier alongside HDDs or in all-flash configurations.

 NAS use cases and examples

-The applications to be used determine the type of HDD selected for a NAS device.
+The type of HDD selected for a NAS device will depend on the applications to be used.
 Sharing Microsoft Excel spreadsheets or Word documents with co-workers is a routine task, as is performing periodic data backup.
 Conversely, using NAS to handle large volumes of streaming media files requires larger capacity disks, more memory and more powerful network processing.

 At home, people use a NAS system to store and serve multimedia files and to automate backups.
-Home users rely on NAS to do the following:
+Home users rely on network-attached storage to do the following:

 - manage smart TV storage;